 Passive or active aeration

 These two methods of composting require the least equipment but the same amount of monitoring as the other methods.
-For both passive and active aeration, a windrow 5- to 8-feet high by 8- to 10-feet wide will be created.
+For both passive and active aeration, a windrow 5- to 8-feet high by 8- to 10-feet wide will be created, as shown in Figure 2.
 This material should be well mixed because it won’t be turned again.
 Again, this windrow should be covered.

 Passive aeration involves using 4-inch drain pipe with two or three rows of 1 ⁄2-inch holes drilled every 12 inches.
 With passive aeration, air flow through the pipes is forced out through the holes by wind currents, aerating the row.
 Ideally the row is created on a 6-inch-deep mat of finished compost, straw or peat moss.
 As the row is formed, a pipe is added perpendicular every 12 to 18 inches near the base of the row.
 It is important that both ends of the pipe stick out from the row.
 Rows can be any length.
 If the pile begins to heat up too much because of lack of air flow, simply cap one end of each pipe and insert a leaf blower or another type of fan in the other end to force more air into the pile.
 Additional moisture can be added, as needed, using a tree root waterer or another similar device.
 Although this may be the slowest type of composting, it requires the least labor once the pile is made and the process is started.